mini

 Please always provide EXACTLY ONE action in triple backticks, found {{actions|length}} actions.

-If you want to end the task, please issue the following command: `echo MINI_SWE_AGENT_FINAL_OUTPUT`
+If you want to end the task, please issue the following command: `echo COMPLETE_TASK_AND_SUBMIT_FINAL_OUTPUT`

 without any other command.